All Episodes

 And casually put on his sunglasses and walked out the door.

-That I was sitting there crying and so upset at the time.
+And I've told my friend who came back and found me that I was sitting there crying and so upset at the time.

 That's just about how I had absolutely couldn't believe what had happened to me.

-You begged him to stop.
+You begged them to stop.

 Yes.